charming-art/charming/README.md

 If you are new to programming or JavaScript, P5 is still a good starting point, otherwise you should consider Charming.
 My hope with Charming is that you spend less time wrangling the machinery of programming and more time "using computing to tell stories".
 Or put more simply: **With Charming, you'll express more, and more easily.**

-D3 is the GOAT for visualization, let's make Charming the D3 of computational art.
+> _Think of Charming as Lodash for graphics, or D3 for computational art._

 <a href="https://observablehq.com/d/2f9bf9f52cb24090"><img alt="examples" src="./img/examples.png" /></a>